We think this movie stands out for:

 The parents' guide to what's in this movie.

 What parents need to know

-Parents need to know that there's some brief gross-out humor (most kids will love it) and some tense peril (no one gets hurt).
+Parents need to know that there's some brief gross-out humor in Spy Kids 2: The Island of Lost Dreams (most kids will love it) and some tense peril (no one gets hurt).
 Everything that appears very scary at first turns out to be friendly and cooperative.
 As in the first film, the movie is outstanding in showing women and Latinos in key roles.

 What's the story?

 Carmen (Alexa Vega) and Juni Cortez (Daryl Sabara) are back in SPY KIDS 2: THE ISLAND OF LOST DREAMS, and they're now full-time operatives of the spy organization OSS and its new kids unit.
 After a close call involving the President's young daughter and their top competition, the Giggles siblings, Gertie (Emily Osment) and Gary (Matt O'Leary), Carmen and Juni get the chance to prove themselves and save the day once again.
 At a big party, the Giggles kids' father is mysteriously appointed director of the OSS, all of the adults are knocked out by drugged champagne, and the all-important Transmooker device is stolen.
 The Giggles kids are assigned to get it back, but the Cortez kids substitute themselves and are off to a mysterious island.
 On the island, they have to keep ahead of all kinds of strange creatures and the Giggles.
 A mad scientist (Steve Buscemi) has been using the island for genetic experiments, and he has stolen the Transmooker.
 The Transmooker turns off anything that works with electricity, so the kids have to solve most of their problems with the two things that do work -- their brains and the last gift from their gadget-master uncle Machete, a rubber band.
 He tells them that it has "999 uses, and you have to figure out which one to use."